Delta-sigma modulation: Improvement over delta modulation

 Delta modulation is an earlier related low-bit oversampling method that also uses negative feedback, but only encodes the derivative of the signal (its delta) rather than its amplitude.
-The result is a stream of marks and spaces representing up or down of the signal's movement, which must be integrated to reconstruct the signal's amplitude.
+The result is a stream of marks and spaces representing up or down movement of the signal, which must be integrated to reconstruct the signal's amplitude.
 Delta modulation has several drawbacks.
 The differentiation alters the signal's spectrum by amplifying high-frequency noise, attenuating low-frequencies, and dropping the DC component.
 This makes its dynamic range and signal-to-noise ratio (SNR) inversely proportional to signal frequency.
 Delta modulation suffers from slope overload if signals move too fast.
 And it is susceptible to transmission disturbances that result in cumulative error.

-Delta-sigma modulation rearranges the integrator and quantizer of a delta modulator so that the output carries information corresponding to the amplitude of the input signal instead of just its derivative.
+Delta–sigma modulation rearranges the integrator and quantizer of a delta modulator so that the output carries information corresponding to the amplitude of the input signal instead of just its derivative.
 This also has the benefit of incorporating desirable noise shaping into the conversion process, to deliberately move quantization noise to frequencies higher than the signal.
-Since the accumulated error signal is lowpass filtered by the delta-sigma modulator's integrator before being quantized, the subsequent negative feedback of its quantized result effectively subtracts the low-frequency components of the quantization noise while leaving the higher frequency components of the noise.
+Since the accumulated error signal is low-pass filtered by the delta–sigma modulator's integrator before being quantized, the subsequent negative feedback of its quantized result effectively subtracts the low-frequency components of the quantization noise while leaving the higher frequency components of the noise.

-1-bit delta-sigma modulation is pulse-density modulation
+1-bit delta–sigma modulation is pulse-density modulation

 In the specific case of a single-bit synchronous ΔΣ ADC, an analog voltage signal is effectively converted into a pulse frequency, or pulse density, which can be understood as pulse-density modulation (PDM).
 A sequence of positive and negative pulses, representing bits at a known fixed rate, is very easy to generate, transmit, and accurately regenerate at the receiver, given only that the timing and sign of the pulses can be recovered.
-Given such a sequence of pulses from a delta-sigma modulator, the original waveform can be reconstructed with adequate precision.
+Given such a sequence of pulses from a delta–sigma modulator, the original waveform can be reconstructed with adequate precision.

 The use of PDM as a signal representation is an alternative to PCM.
 Alternatively, the high-frequency PDM can later be downsampled through decimation and requantized to convert it into a multi-bit PCM code at a lower sampling frequency closer to the Nyquist rate of the frequency band of interest.